mit-ll-responsible-ai/hydra-zen/docs/_sources/how_to/pytorch_lightning.rst.txt

 Creating Our Configs and Task Function
 ======================================

 Create another script - named ``experiment.py`` - in the same directory as ``zen_model.py``.
-Here, we will create the configs for our experiments as well as the task function.
+Here, we will create the configs for our optimizer, model, data-loader, lightning module, and trainer.
+We'll also define the task function that trains and tests our model.

 .. code-block:: python